cioc/PyTinyImage/README.md

 PyTinyImage
 ===========

-Was going to be Scilab version of Matlab Files http://horatio.cs.nyu.edu/mit/tiny/data/index.html
+Python version of matlab code for accessing the tiny image dataset: http://horatio.cs.nyu.edu/mit/tiny/data/index.html

-Instead created a python version
+(Started as a conversion of matlab to scilab code.
+That was a mistake.)

 USAGE
 =====